HaoWuLab-Bioinformatics/SPED/README.md

 # SPED publication code

-This is the clean, publication-facing subset of the Perturb-seq project.
 It contains the core SPED model, evaluation metrics, fixed Norman splits, and the experiments needed to reproduce the main methodological claims.
 Large datasets, checkpoints, exploratory notebooks, and generated outputs are excluded.